danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 SeriesUid       | varchar(64)  | The Series Uid
 SOPInstanceUid  | varchar(64)  | The SOPInstanceUid
 Watermark       | bigint       | The watermark
-DeleteAfter     | datetime2(0) | The datetime that the file can be safely deleted
+DeletedDateTime | datetime2(0) | The datetime that the file was deleted RetryCount      | int          | The number of times the delete was retried RetryAfter      | datetime2(0) | The datetime that the retry can be attempted